-The steel is easy to forge because, it lacks manganese found in other steels that makes them hard, so this steel has less hardening feature.
-The steels carbon-filled material makes it abrasion resistant, requiring more care when it is undergoing the heating process, and take note, avoid lamellar treatment process.
+The steel is easy to forge because, it lacks manganese found in other steels which makes them hard, so this steel has a less hardening feature.
+The steel carbon-filled material makes it abrasion resistant, requiring more care when it is undergoing the heating process, and take note, avoid lamellar treatment process.

 The heat should be up to 2100 degrees Fahrenheit/1150 Celsius.
 Forging the steel below 1500 degrees Fahrenheit/ 815 degrees Celsius.
 After heating the steel a 1575 Celsius, cool the steel in still air.
 When you want to anneal, you want to use 1475 degrees Fahrenheit, and cool with 1200 degrees Fahrenheit not exceeding 50 degrees Fahrenheit per hour.

 With this steel, I guarantee your knife will be top quality and will last for as long as you want.
 This is one of the best steel to make the best affordable kitchen knife.

 - 12.2 X 1.6 X 0.35 inches in length